nistha0070-commits/physiotherapy-ai-prompt-library/prompt-02-cancellation-rescheduling.md

 # Prompt 2 – Appointment Cancellation or Rescheduling

-## Version 1
+## Version 1 – v1.0

-Write a message to a patient about a changed appointment.
+Write a message about a changed physiotherapy appointment.

-## Version 2
+## Version 2 – v1.1

-Write a professional appointment cancellation or rescheduling message.
-Include the patient’s first name, original appointment date and time, new appointment details if available, practitioner name, and contact instructions.
+Write a polite appointment cancellation or rescheduling message including the patient's first name, original appointment details and new appointment details if available.

-## Final Version
+## Final Prompt Text – v1.2

-You are assisting the administration team in a physiotherapy clinic.
+You are an administrative assistant supporting a physiotherapy clinic.

 Create a professional and courteous appointment cancellation or rescheduling message using only the information provided.

 Include:
 - Patient first name
 - Original appointment date
 - Original appointment time
 - Whether the appointment is cancelled or rescheduled
 - New appointment date and time, if confirmed
 - Practitioner name, if provided
-- Any relevant contact or rebooking instructions
+- Contact or rebooking instructions

-Keep the message polite, clear, and respectful.
+Use a polite, respectful and concise tone.

-Do not provide a reason for the appointment change unless it has been provided.
+Do not invent a reason for the appointment change.

-Do not invent a new appointment date or time.
+Do not invent a replacement appointment date or time.
 Do not include unnecessary medical or clinical information.

-If the new appointment has not been confirmed, clearly state that staff confirmation is required.
+If a replacement appointment has not been confirmed, clearly state that staff confirmation is required.

+Produce only the final patient-facing message.

+## Intended Workflow or Task

+This prompt supports clinic scheduling when an existing appointment must be cancelled or moved.
+Administration staff enter confirmed booking information and use the generated draft to communicate the change to the patient.

+## Problem Being Solved

+Manual rescheduling messages take staff time and may communicate incomplete or inconsistent information.
+Poor communication can lead to confusion, increased phone calls and missed appointments.

+## Automation Potential

+High for drafting standard communications.
+AI can create the message once appointment information is supplied.
+Human staff must confirm the booking change and check the final message before sending.

+## Risks and Limitations

+AI could provide an unconfirmed replacement appointment or invent a reason for cancellation.
+Incorrect information could inconvenience the patient and create scheduling problems.

+Mitigation:
+- Use confirmed booking data only.
+- Explicitly prohibit invented appointment details.
+- Require staff verification before sending.

 ## Example Input